Tca0/project-3-findMeADoc-front-end/README.md

 Backend API can be found [here](https://github.com/rodages/Project-3-findMeADoc-API)

 ![Sketch](./screenshots/sketch.png "Sketch")
-During the first day of Project development, we collectively wrote the structure for the doctor and patient model and made the project sketch.
+During the first day of the project development, we collectively wrote the structure for the doctor and patient model and made the project sketch.
 Throughout the project we were coordinating the development of different aspects of the project via `Slack` and regular team calls on `Zoom`.

 Below follows a detailed breakdown of the development and responsibilities of each developer for the main aspects of the project.